yildirimmurat/let-me-know/README.md

-Script which would send email to the re.env
+Script which would send email to the recipients